Vizio E50-C1 1080p HDTV Review

 A Quick Look at Vizio’s 50” E-Series 60Hz (120Hz effective) Smart LED TV

 The E-Series is Vizio’s entry-level line of HDTVs and offers about the best bang for your buck in a 1080p display currently available.
-The level of performance vs. its budget friendly pricing, make it a great value for anyone looking for a quality 1080p high definition TV.
+The level of performance vs. its budget-friendly pricing makes it a great value for anyone looking for a quality 1080p high definition TV.

 I must say I was thoroughly impressed by its overall picture quality for a display at such an affordable price.
-I’ll talk more on image quality later.
+I’ll talk more about image quality later.

 The displays bezel is very thin and measures only 0.47 inches, while the panel depth is just under 2-1/2″ measuring 2.4 inches thick.
 The screen’s semi-matte finish is illuminated by 12 zones of full-array LED’s for the sets backlighting and contains local dimming functionality.
 This design allows for better contrast and black level reproduction when compared to most edge-lit LED backlighting designs.